 1. Kyle Bobby Dunn – From Here To Eternity

-To put a work of such extreme ambition, maximalism, intricacy, envelopment—and which generally succeeds in all of these pursuits—would seem to me not only a bit anti-climactic, but also slightly tragic, considering the sheer effort and devotion that has clearly gone into crafting such a masterpiece of our golden age of Drone music.
+To put a work of such extreme ambition, maximalism, intricacy, envelopment—and which generally succeeds in all of these pursuits—anywhere else on this list would seem to me not only a bit anti-climactic, but also slightly tragic, considering the sheer effort and devotion that has clearly gone into crafting such a masterpiece of our golden age of Drone music.
 Indeed only two other Ambient records come to mind as holding even a candle to this in terms of scope and efficacy: Selected Ambient Works Volume II by Aphex Twin and Everywhere at the End of Time by The Caretaker.
 I say that as if some comparison could be made between those two and From Here To Eternity, but actually Kyle Bobby Dunn’s penchant for excruciating synthetic detail and layering makes it quite the opposite of Richard James’ foray into minimalism and Leyland Kirby’s masterful sampling manipulation.
 Over the course of the album’s nearly three-hour run time, Dunn puts his complex formula of tones through just about every method of drone composition imaginable (SotL-esque Modern Classical, pure textured synth tones, Dark Ambient & Industrial, New Age-wash tracks, a 20-minute-long song based around what appears to be a refrigerator sample (or might as well be), Voice Samples + Drones, sheer unadulterated depression manifested as a gradually moving tone cluster (indeed, “La Stationnment de Finders” is my favorite song of the year), a song with a bass guitar that could be a slowed-down unreleased Seefeel outtake, and of course, the closer, which is indescribable).
 Not all of its experiments are edge-of-your-seat, gripping excursions into the unknown (only most of them are), but they do each at least express their own very specific feeling that you may know but may not be able to put into words, or perhaps may not even know you know.
 To me this is the highest goal to which Drone can aspire: to make you feel something new at every turn, or to make you come closer to knowing those ineffable feelings you already have.
 This isn’t something I can analyze in the close musical terms I use above, but it is a feeling I know everyone who hears this record will understand.
 That said, I will try to speak a bit about Dunn’s use of structure: the album itself has its own overarching structural logic, which is about as linear as Tristram Shandy, and then within that each song also has its own internal structure which is given ample space for free and complete exploration.
 In other words, Dunn has created some 18 little worlds in which you are allowed to frolic or mope until you reach their respective boundary, and then you are asked to proceed on.
 Never do these worlds overstay their welcome (unless they are meant to express something to that effect, as on “September and Her Sudden Drones”) and never do they leave too soon (unless theirs is a world of loss, in which case the bottom is ripped away from you forcefully, as on “Alpine ‘88 (Soundtrack Suite)” and “Eternity, the Stars & You”).
 This is structurally a feeling that is almost exclusively communicated by Ambient and Drone music, and within those genres no one does this better than Dunn.
 He crafts spaces that continually evolve until they swallow themselves; he creates rifts that close themselves; he creates wounds that he heals or leaves unhealed at his discretion.
 And he does this all with several very close tones and timbres that have been expertly mixed so as to give the illusion of a single body made of soft waves, like looking out at the sea on an overcast day.
 He does this all with such continuity and uniformity in composition style that one cannot help but feel that the sometimes disparate emotions intimated by different songs are somehow innately connected, as connected as the disparate emotions we feel throughout our lives.
 That cohesion, paired with the album’s tendency to fully explore its songs’ respective premises, puts the listener into what feels like a perpetual dream, the kind which, upon waking, makes you want to sleep again, if only to remember a single trace of what was erased by the morning light.